lynettelu/lynettelu.github.io/blog/_posts/Float to left/2015-10-25-The-Darwinism-of-Sharing.md

 After the skirmish it seemed to be, I reflected on my actions and made it clear to a theory:

-###Memes have to reproduce themselves through the machines (me in this case) to spread and survive in an overloaded information torrent of our time.
+<b>Memes have to reproduce themselves through the machines (me in this case) to spread and survive in an overloaded information torrent of our time.</b>

 I don't  invent this for the concept of meme was stated by Richard Dawkins decades ago at the time even Richard wouldn't have expected it as such a buzzword until now.